UAA-Robo/RC-Car/README.md

 d.
 Now time to code!
 Copy/Paste one of the following programs into the editor and make sure save it is saved:

     i.
-Program different functions to turn the motors: https://github.com/UAA-Robo/RC-Car/blob/main/rc_motor_test.ino
+Program different functions to turn the motors: https://github.com/UAA-Robo/RC-Car/blob/main/code/rc_motor_functions/rc_motor_functions.ino

     ii.
-Program the code to be remote controlled w/ bluetooth:https://github.com/UAA-Robo/RC-Car/blob/main/rc_remote_control.ino
+Program the code to be remote controlled w/ bluetooth: https://github.com/UAA-Robo/RC-Car/blob/main/code/rc_remote_control/rc_remote_control.ino

 e.
 Make sure the ESP32 is plugged into the computer and press the arrow to upload to the ESP32.
 The program will immediately begin.

 f.
-If you’re running the remote control code (4b).You will also need to download the RemoteXY (https://remotexy.com/en/download/) app
+If you’re running the remote control code (d.ii), you will also need to download the RemoteXY (https://remotexy.com/en/download/) app

     i.
 Open the app and click “+” > “Bluetooth LE”.
-Select your “myESP32” as your device (unless you change it in the code.
-You should then connect
+Select your “myESP32” as your device (unless you change it in the code).You should then connect

 ### 5. Add battteries.
-Double check your wiring and add batteries
+Unplug the ESP32, double check your wiring, and add batteries.
+Once lights turn on both the ESP32 and motor driver, your code is running.

+## Troubleshooting Tips
+* No wheels are turning and no lights are showing on the ESP32 or Motor Drivers.
+    * Check that your wiring still matches the diagram (especially the battery connections).
+    * Replace all the batteries.
+* Wheels not turning the right direction, or some are not turning:
+    * Check that your wiring still matches the diagram.
+    * Check that everything is connected fully and the motor wiring still touches the motor tabs.
+* Bluetooth keeps disconnecting and lights on the Motor Drivers flicker.
+    * One of the batteries may be low on voltage.
+Try replacing one or all of the  batteries